 We hope you LOVE these vegan taquitos!
 They’re:

 They’re incredibly delicious topped with our Easy 1-Pot Refried Beans, Go-To Guacamole, Vegan Sour Cream, and Roasted Salsa Verde.
-And would also pair well with our Easy Vegan Chorizo, Chickpea Chopped Kale Salad with Adobo Dressing, Spicy Pickled Cauliflower (Escabeche), or Green Cauliflower Rice (20 minutes!).
+And they also pair well with our Easy Vegan Chorizo, Chickpea Chopped Kale Salad with Adobo Dressing, Spicy Pickled Cauliflower (Escabeche), or Green Cauliflower Rice (20 minutes!).

 More Delicious Jackfruit Recipes